NASCAR driver Ryan Newman suffered a head injury in horrific crash

 "I was fortunate to avoid any internal organ damage or broken bones.
 I did sustain a head injury for which I'm currently being treated," Newman wrote in a statement.
 "The doctors have been pleased with my progression over the last few days."

-Roush Fenway Racing gave its first detailed account of the harrowing ordeal that began when Newman, while leading the last lap of the rain-delayed Daytona 500, was involved in a crash that sent him hard into a wall, airborne, hit in the driver side door by another car, then trapped in an upside-down Ford on fire as rescue workers tried to free him from the damaged vehicle.
+Roush Fenway Racing gave its first detailed account of the harrowing ordeal, which began when Newman, while leading the last lap of the rain-delayed Daytona 500, was involved in a crash that sent him hard into a wall, airborne, hit in the driver-side door by another car, then trapped in the upside-down Ford on fire as rescue workers tried to free him from the damaged vehicle.

-He was hospitalized Monday night in what Roush officials called serious but not life-threatening condition, but walked out of the Daytona Beach hospital roughly 42 hours later appearing unscathed.
+He was hospitalized Monday night in what Roush officials called serious but not life-threatening condition, but walked out of the hospital Daytona Beach, Florida, about 42 hours later appearing unscathed.

 Roush team president Steve Newmark opened a news conference before Sunday's race by reading a lengthy statement from Newman, who apologized at the start for not being at the track.
 Ross Chastain will drive the No. 6 Ford on Sunday at Las Vegas Motor Speedway as Newman's streak of 649 consecutive starts dating to the 2002 season opener comes to an end.